 8. Being resourceful

 In his book, Losing My Virginity, Richard Branson shows how many obstacles and stumbling blocks he faced building his companies.
-Sometimes licenses were hard to get, sometimes it was the competition jeopardizing them.
+Sometimes licenses were hard to get, and sometimes it was the competition jeopardizing them.
 Sometimes it was just hard to even do a launch.

-However, as resourceful as you deem him to be, he went around all these impediments.
-Found a way to make things work the way he wanted.
-He sent hundreds of letters, he found a way to get something when the system was failing him.
-This is what he speaks of an entrepreneur worth their salt.
-They have to be resourceful and persist in that very aspect on a day to day basis in order to be successful.
+In the face of these challenges, he had to draw on his creativity to find solutions.
+Ultimately, he found a way to make things work the way he wanted.
+He sent hundreds of letters, he found a way to get resources when the system was failing him.
+This is what he speaks of as an entrepreneur who is worth their salt.
+They have to be resourceful and persist in that very aspect on a day-to-day basis in order to be successful.

 9. Being flexible

-A good lesson to learn from how Richard Branson quickly moved from the magazine to the records business.
-It is important to be flexible and quickly move from an idea if it is not working.
+We can learn valuable lessons from how Richard Branson quickly moved from the magazine to the records business.
+It is important to be flexible and adapt quickly if an idea is not working.

 The ability to do this allows you to save time and money.
-It also allows you to open-minded that another of your ideas could work better.
-It is this mentality that sees you trying out different ideas until one works successfully.
-Sometimes, founders have gotten themselves stuck in a startup idea for longer than it should have been.
-Know when to quit and chase another idea.
+It also allows you to experiment with other ideas that could work better.
+It is this mentality that spurs entrepreneurs to try out different ideas until one works successfully.
+Sometimes, founders have gotten themselves stuck in a startup idea for longer than they should have been.
+Learning when to quit and chase another idea can save a lot of time and heartache for an entrepreneur.

-“Coke is the best-known brand in the world, and if we could topple Coke.
-We thought it would be a lot of fun.”
+“Coke is the best-known brand in the world.
+We thought it would be a lot of fun to topple Coke.”

 However, that never worked out and they eventually shelved the company after realizing that the market was not picking the product up.